 7.3.2.
 Design against Mode 1 rutting

-If good quality base materials are not available locally for the road, a good option is to treat the poor quality material by coarsening it by mixing ballast with it (if this is available).
-The recommended solution is to use bitumen stabilisation with a low binder content, or a new “non-traditional” treatment agents.
+If good quality base materials are not available locally for the road, a good option is to treat the poor-quality material by coarsening it by mixing ballast with it (if this is available).
+The recommended solution is to use bitumen stabilisation with a low binder content, or new “non-traditional” treatment agents.
 All of these techniques are described in more detail in the next lesson 7.4.

 7.3.3.
 Design against Mode 2 rutting

 The easiest design solution for gravel and forest roads with Mode 2 rutting problems is to add extra layers on the top of the old road.
-The biggest problem however is how to estimate the additional amount of aggregates to add, and the new ROADEX design method can be used for this.
+The biggest problem however is how to estimate the additional amount of aggregates to add.

 On weak subgrade areas with Mode 2 rutting problems it is recommended that a geotextile is incorporated to prevent the new road structures mixing with the subgrade.
 A steel grid should also be used if the road has